Estimated reading time: 13 minutes

 I’ve detailed below eight steps we’ve met or overcome along our journey thus far.

 Marriage and Debt

-When most people get married they take on each others debt, the “what’s yours is mine and what’s mine is yours” is a saying we all know too well.
+When most people get married, they take on each other’s debt, “What’s yours is mine, and what’s mine is yours” is a saying we all know too well.

 How I Earned Extra Money

 Out of nowhere, I became the man who could fix things for people.

 It wasn’t so bad; I learned about Canadian houses and vehicles and made new friends.

 I earned extra cash by repairing our friend’s kitchen by adding a backsplash to their new modern home.

 I didn’t charge an outrageous fee because I wanted to help them like he was helping me.